jhoelzl/JH_Storeredirect/README.md

 When you are using Magento Store Views as languages for your Magento shop you probably experiencing 404 error pages when you try to open an URL from another store view.
 By default, Magento routes the request to a 404 error page in the current active store view.
 This is a major problem when your localized store view URLs are indexed by search engines oder other systems.

-This small extension simply redirects Magento request URLs (e.g. from search engine result page) to the correct (or best matching) store view and bypasses the standard 404 magento error pag.e
+This small extension simply redirects Magento request URLs (e.g. from search engine result page) to the correct (or best matching) store view and bypasses the standard 404 magento error page.

+When only one store view is found (search is done in table core_url_rewrite) for the request URL, this store view is used for redirection.
+However, when ttwo ore more store views are found, the best matching store view for the request url is given through the sort order in Backend > Configuration > Manage Stores.

 ## Installation
 * Install the extension via GitHub, [Composer](https://getcomposer.org/), [modman](https://github.com/colinmollenhour/modman) or a similar method.